-Regional conference of the Maritime sector for Arab woman in Arab Academy for Science and Technology and Maritime Transport (AASTMT) , Alexandria , A.R.E was held from 15 to 19 October 2017.
+The First Regional conference for Arab woman in the maritime sector at Arab Academy for Science and Technology and Maritime Transport (AASTMT) , Alexandria , A.R.E was held from 15 to 19 October 2017.

 Launching of Arab Woman Association in Maritime sector (AWIMA), and it’s distinctive governance domain.

 The events of the regional conference of the Maritime sector for Arab woman in Arab Academy for Science and Technology and Maritime Transport(AASTMT) , Alexandria , A.R.E was held from 15 to 19 October 2017, under the patronage of the international maritime organization.

 As part of the technical cooperative program, according to Tripartite Memorandum of Understanding among the International Maritime organization (IMO) , AASTMT and the Ministry of Transportation represented by Maritime transport sector.

 AWIMA was launched by 22 women from 9 Arab countries such as (Djibouti, Egypt, Iraq, Jordan, Lebanon, Libya, Saudi Arabia, Sudan and Tunisia) and high level organization in education and training which is Arab Academy for Science and Technology and Maritime transport that is affiliated to the Arab League.